t-mart/wap/docs/config.rst

 ``name``
 ^^^^^^^^

 **Required**.
-The name of your project.
-This will be used to name the build directories and zip files for your package (as well as the zip file users download on CurseForge).
+The name of your package.
+This will be used to name your package directories and zip files (as well as the zip file users see and download on CurseForge).

 You can name this anything you want.
+It should represent your project as a whole.

 Example: